openvinotoolkit/openvino/src/frontends/ir/docs/tests.md

 # OpenVINO IR Frontend tests

-OpenVINO IR tests cover the next frontend functionality: parser IRs, read model from the memory and extensions support.
+OpenVINO IR tests cover the next frontend functionality: parser IRs, read model from the memory, and extensions support.

 ## How to build and run tests